Tostao Kwashi

 Fungai "Tostao" Kwashi (born 22 December 1979) is a Zimbabwean assistant football manager.

 The Zimbabwe international was revealed as an assistant coach for CAPS United F.C. in 2014.

 According to a sports correspondent, he was inspired by his father Steve "Dude" Kwashi to coach at his former club.

 Playing career

 He was handed his debut at age 16 in an encounter versus Black Aces in 1996.

 Studying at Greenwich University while playing for Dartford F.C., he netted 17 goals and was admired for his goal-scoring ability by the fans.

 Amateur club Gravesend & Northfleet were unable to condone his illicit behavior and decided to let him go at the end of the August 2003.

 An array of European and African clubs expressed desire to sign him in 2008.

-Vietnam

-Often benched during his time with Thanh Hoa, the club could not tolerate his weak performance and parted ways with Tostao in 2010.
-Also, he was becoming progressively overweight.

-Kwashi claimed he had played well and scored four goals for Xuan Thanh Sai Gon in 2012.
-After collating this source, Vietnamese news website ngoisao.net stated that he actually did not score any goals and made few appearances for the Vietnamese outfit.